Los Angeles Chargers vs. Las Vegas Raiders NFL Week 4 Odds, Plays and Insights for October 4, 2021

 Over/under insights

-- Los Angeles and its opponents have scored at least 52.5 points -- this matchup's point total -- only once this year.
+- Los Angeles and its opponents have scored at least 52.5 points or more just one time this year.

-- Las Vegas and its opponents have combined to score more than 52.5 points in two games this season.
+- The two teams combine to score 52.3 points per game, 0.2 less than the over/under in this contest.

-- Monday's over/under is 0.2 points higher than the combined 52.3 PPG average of the two teams.

-- The 44 combined points per game that these two squads have allowed this season are 8.5 fewer than the 52.5 total in this contest.
+- The 44 combined points per game that these two squads have allowed this season are 8.5 fewer than the 52.5 over/under in this contest.

 - The average total in Chargers games this season is 51.5, 1.0 point fewer than Monday's over/under of 52.5.

-- In 2020, games involving the Raiders have averaged a total of 47.3 points, 5.2 fewer than this game's set over/under.
+- The 47.3 PPG average total in Raiders games this season is 5.2 points fewer than this game's over/under.

 Chargers stats and trends

-- Los Angeles has covered the spread on two occasions this season.
+- Los Angeles has two wins against the spread in three games this year.

+- The Chargers have yet to cover the spread this season when favored by 3 points or more.

-- Los Angeles' games this year have yet to go over the total in three opportunities.
+- Los Angeles' games this year have not gone over the point total yet in three opportunities.

-- In games that Los Angeles churns out more than 355.7 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Los Angeles picks up more than 355.7 yards, the team is 1-1 against the spread and 1-1 overall.

-- The Chargers have turned the ball over four times this season, one more turnover than the Raiders have forced (3).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Raiders.